Grace Chisholm Young: Education

-Chisholm entered Girton College in 1889 aged 22, four years after she passed the senior entrance examination having been awarded the Sir Francis Goldsmid Scholarship by the college.
-At this time the college was only associated with the University of Cambridge with men and women graded on separate but related lists.
-Although she wanted to study medicine, her mother would not permit this, so, supported by her father, she decided to study mathematics.
+Chisholm entered Girton College in 1889, four years after she passed the Cambridge Senior Examination, having been awarded the Sir Francis Goldsmid Scholarship by the college.
+At that time, Girton was not a constituent college of the University of Cambridge but was associated with it, with men and women graded on separate but related lists.
 At the end of her first year, when the Mays list came out, she was top of the Second class immediately below Isabel Maddison.
-In 1893, Grace passed her final examinations with the equivalent of a first-class degree, ranked between 23 and 24 relative to 112 men.

-She also took (unofficially, on a challenge, with Isabel Maddison) the exam for the Final Honours School in mathematics at the University of Oxford in 1892 in which she out-performed all the Oxford students.
+In 1892, Chisholm passed Part 1 of her final examinations with the equivalent of a first-class degree, ranked between 23 and 24 relative to 112 men.
+She also took (unofficially, on a challenge, with Isabel Maddison) the examinations for the Final Honours School in mathematics at the University of Oxford in 1892 in which she out-performed all the Oxford students.
 As a result, she became the first person to obtain a First class degree at both Oxford and Cambridge Universities in any subject (although they were not awarded formally).

 Chisholm remained at Cambridge for an additional year to complete Part II of the Mathematical Tripos, in the hope of being able to follow an academic career.

 She wanted to continue her studies and since women were not yet admitted to graduate schools in England she went to the University of Göttingen in Germany to study with Felix Klein.
 This was one of the major mathematical centres in the world.
-She had fortunately already learnt the German language.
+She had already learnt the German language.
 The decision to admit her had to be approved by the Berlin Ministry of Culture and was part of an experiment in admitting women to university studies.
 In 1895, at the age of 27, Chisholm was awarded a doctorate in mathematics.
-Again government approval had to be obtained to allow her to take the examination, which consisted of probing questions by several professors on sections such as geometry, differential equations, physics, astronomy, and the area of her dissertation, all in German.
-Along with her test she was required to take courses showing broader knowledge as well as prepare a thesis which was entitled Algebraisch-gruppentheoretische Untersuchungen zur sphärischen Trigonometrie (Algebraic Groups of Spherical Trigonometry).
+Again, government approval had to be obtained to allow her to take the examination, which consisted of probing questions by several professors on topics such as geometry, differential equations, physics, astronomy, and the area of her dissertation, all in German.
+She was also required to take courses demonstrating a broader knowledge, as well as to prepare a thesis which was entitled Algebraisch-gruppentheoretische Untersuchungen zur sphärischen Trigonometrie (Algebraic Groups of Spherical Trigonometry).